tankbottoms/juice-docs-v2.5/docs/user/legal/Juicebox/guiding-principles.md

+---
-# Peace DAO Guiding Principles
+title: Guiding Principles

-The guiding principles for PeaceDAO, an unincorporated nonprofit association organized under the laws of the State of Delaware.
+sidebar_position: 3
+---

-# ☮️ PeaceDAO Guiding Principles
+# Juicebox DAO Guiding Principles

-#### Definitions.
+#### Definitions

 <details>

 <summary>Definitions</summary>

-**"Act" or "The Act"** refers to the Delaware Uniform Unincorporated Nonprofit Association Act, Del.
-Code Ann.
-Tit.
-6, §§ 1901-1916 inclusive.
+**"Act" or "The Act"** refers to the Revised Uniform Unincorporated Nonprofit Association Act of 2008.
+See Nevada Revised Statutes §§ 81.700 to 81.890 inclusive.

 **"Affiliate"** means, with respect to any Person, any other Person controlling, controlled by, or under common control with such Person; in such context, "control" means the possession, directly or indirectly, of the power to direct the management or policies of another, whether through the ownership of voting securities, by contract, or otherwise.

-**"Agreement" or "The Agreement"** refers to this [Guiding Principles Agreement](guiding-principles) of the DAO.
+**"Agreement" or "The Agreement"** refers to the [Guiding Principles Agreement](guiding-principles) of the DAO.

 **"Allow Minting Tokens", "Allow Changing Tokens", "Allow Setting Terminals", "Allow Setting the Controller", "Allow Terminal Migrations", and "Allow Controller Migration"** each refer to different Juicebox protocol functions which Juicebox Projects can enable or disable each Funding Cycle.
 By default, these functions are disabled.